The Role of the Teacher

 - Multi-age group activities

-- Motivational group instrument instruction on cello, double bass, flute, guitar, piano, trumpet, viola and violin.
+- Motivational group instrument instruction on cello, double bass, flute, guitar, piano, recorder, trumpet, viola and violin.

 - Meaningful performance opportunities: ensemble playing, guest musicians, workshops and special events